daptin/daptin/docs_markdown/docs/subsite/subsite.md

 ## Creating a new sub-site

-!!! example"Exposing a folder as a subsite"
+!!! example "Exposing a folder as a subsite"
     - Goto dashboard https://dashboard.domain.com/
     - Click "Sub sites"
     - Click the green "+" icon